ide8/tacotron2/README.md

         http://(04096a19c266 or 127.0.0.1):6006/?token=bbd413aef225c1394be3b9de144242075e651bea937eecce
 ```

-select adress with 127.0.01 and put it in the browser.
+Select adress with 127.0.01 and put it in the browser.
 In this case:
 `http://127.0.0.1:6006/?token=bbd413aef225c1394be3b9de144242075e651bea937eecce`
-Notebook opens in reed-only mode.

 This script takes
 text as input and runs Tacotron 2 and then WaveGlow inference to produce an
 audio file.
 It requires  pre-trained checkpoints from Tacotron 2 and WaveGlow
-models and input text.
+models, input text, speaker_id and emotion_id.

-Change paths to checkpoints of pretrained WaveGlow and Tacatron2  in the cell [2] in the `inference.ipynb`.
+Change paths to checkpoints of pretrained WaveGlow and Tacotron2 in the cell [2] of the `inference.ipynb`.
-Write a text to be displayed in the cell [7] in the `inference.ipynb`.
+Write a text to be displayed in the cell [7] of the `inference.ipynb`.

 ## Parameters

 In this section, we list the most important hyperparameters,
-together with their default values that are used to train Tacotron 2 and
+together with their default values that are used to train Tacotron2 and
 WaveGlow models.

 ### Shared parameters